SruthiBodapati/ImageCaptioningUsingMLTechniques/README.md

 The main objective of this project is to generate the captions by just taking the image as an input and producing relative captions.

-Introduction:

-What caption can you give by looking at this picture?
-➔	California state university name board
-➔	California state university east bay sign board in the bushes ➔	White letter name board on red and black background.
-All of these captions are certainly related to this picture, and some other captions may also exist.
-But the point we wanted to make is that as human beings, it's too easy for us to just take a look at an image and explain it in a suitable language.
-But can we write a computer program that takes an image as input and produces a relevant caption as output?
-Yes, it can be done using Deep Learning techniques.

 How important is this problem in real life scenarios?
 Let’s see a few real-world situations where this can be implemented.